 Best Laser Measure For Appraisers

 One of the most relied upon tools for real estate appraiser, contractors, carpenters and alike are our measuring tools.
 While some prefer the measuring tape or wheel, the laser measure is unequivocally the most efficient tool an appraiser can have in the field.
-Please visit the appraiser essentials page where the must-have items for real estate appraisers is provided.
-In this review, I cover the best laser measure for fieldwork.
+This is now an incredibly important tool now that ANSI measuring standards have been implemented for many lending products.

-- : Disto D810 – Most Features, Touch screen, Lithium-Ion Batteries, LCD with Camera
+- : Disto D810 – Most Features, Touch screen, Lithium-Ion Batteries, LCD with Camera, Smart Horizontal Mode

 - : Bosch Blaze GLM50C – Affordable 165 Ft Laser by Bosch